G20 set to dilute big powers' demands on currencies

-MOSCOW The Group of 20 nations will not single out Japan over the weak yen and will disregard a call from G7 powers to refrain from using economic policy to target exchange rates, according to a text drafted for finance leaders.
+MOSCOW The Group of 20 nations will not single out Japan over the weak yen and will disregard a call from G7 powers not to use economic policies to target exchange rates, according to a communique drafted for finance leaders meeting in Moscow.

 If adopted by G20 finance ministers and central bankers meeting in Moscow on Friday and Saturday, Japan will escape any censure for its expansionary policies which have driven the yen lower and drawn demands for action from some quarters.